Wildcats vs. Tigers: First Round Betting Trends, Record ATS, Home/Road Splits

 - Arizona has been at least a -1091 moneyline favorite 10 times this season and won all of those games.

-- Sportsbooks have implied with the moneyline set for this matchup that Arizona has a 91.6% chance to win.
+- Bookmakers have implied with the moneyline set for this matchup that the Wildcats have a 91.6% chance to win.

 Arizona vs. Princeton Over/Under Stats